Handling Halloween as a Christian family is starting to get tricky at our house.

 Revelation 20:10 MSG The Devil who deceived them will be hurled into Lake Fire and Brimstone, joining the Beast and False Prophet, the three in torment around the clock for ages without end.

 I could boycott Halloween.
 I could try and shelter my children from the sights and sounds of this annual holiday.
+(Remember, my kids are no longer 5 and 7- so use discernment here, parents.)
 Or I could take this opportunity and use if for good.
 I will remind them that we are not of this world.
 Our God overcame the world and brought light into the darkness.
 Will we hide our light away or go out and shine in that darkness?